curious-containers/curious-containers.github.io/cc-core.md

 CC-Core is a Python package which, as the name says, provides core functionality to the Curious Containers ecosystem.
 The main purposes of this package are:

 1. Providing JSON-schema definitions for the supported [CWL Command Line Tool Description](https://www.commonwl.org/v1.0/CommandLineTool.html) standard and the [RED format](red-format.md).
-2. Implementing CLI programs, so-called [Agents](#agents), to execute data-driven experiments in Docker containers.
+2. Implementing CLI programs, so-called [agents](#agents), to run data-driven experiments in CWL or RED format.
 3. Being a software library for shared functionality in [CC-FAICE](cc-faice.md) and [CC-Agency](cc-agency.md).

 ## Installation